github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

          pack: codeql/go-all
          extensible: sourceModel
        data:
-         - ["net", "", False, "Listen", "", "", "ReturnValue", "remote", "manual"]
+         - ["net/http", "Request", True, "FormValue", "", "", "ReturnValue", "remote", "manual"]

 Since we are adding a new source, we need to add a tuple to the ``sourceModel`` extensible predicate.
 The first five values identify the function to be modeled as a source.

-- The first value ``net`` is the package name.
+- The first value ``net/http`` is the package name.
-- The second value ``""`` is left blank, since the function is not a method of a type.
+- The second value ``Request`` is the type name, since the function is a method of the ``Request`` type.
-- The third value ``False`` is a flag that indicates whether or not the source also applies to all overrides of the method.
+- The third value ``True`` is a flag that indicates whether or not the source also applies to all overrides of the method.
-- The fourth value ``Listen`` is the function name.
+- The fourth value ``FormValue`` is the function name.
 - The fifth value ``""`` is the function input type signature.
 For Go it should always be an empty string.
 It is needed for other languages where multiple functions or methods may have the same name and they need to be distinguished by the number and types of the arguments.

 The sixth value should be left empty and is out of scope for this documentation.